 in Relation to Sex (1871).
 Many mainstream and liberal clergy found evolutionary

-theory quitge compatible with their faith.
+theory quite compatible with their faith.
 They simply viewed evolution as the

 mechanism that God used to develop the various species.
 However, more conservative clerics were highly vocal in their

-condemnation of it as leading to atheism and immoral behavior.
+condemnation of evolution as leading to Atheism and immoral behavior.

 An important event in the history of this conflict occurred in Dayton, Tennessee in